bluefroguk1/empire-dump/content/Wiki/The Nations/Varushka/Varushka Look and Feel.md

 Emerald Hat.jpg
 ### Wise Ones
 Wise ones have a distinctive look which marks them out from other Varushkans.
 They receive a lot of gifts from the people they help and many people choose to give hair locks in return for luck and answers.
 The Wise Ones might braid these into their own hair, or wear them in bunches on belts or tied to staves.
 Other talismans and totems similarly given are similarly incorporated into hair or clothing or worn as jewellery.
 Many Wise Ones [[Will|will]] know the story of each talisman they wear.
-Wise Ones also tend to wear blindfolds when they are conducting official [[Business|business]], and for some their blindfolds become an iconic part of their costume worn as head band or stole.
+Wise Ones also tend to wear blindfolds when they are conducting official [[Business|business]], and for some their blindfolds become an iconic part of their [[Costume|costume]] worn as head band or stole.
 They often make the most traditional of choices - long wrapover coats in the favourite colours of [[Varushka]] are common, and many take a ritualised approach to ageing - emphasising crow's feet around the eyes with colours, drawing attention to white streaks in the hair - even clothing is sometimes retained, patched and repatched to show its age.
 I See What You're Doing.jpg
 Who Turned Out the Lights?.jpg
 Vartansy2.jpg